jimmy-walker/leetcode-training/array/remove-duplicates-from-sorted-array.md

 ```

-## solution2：this method is not accepted, cause it used extra space, which is not allowed.
+## solution2：this method which I wanna use is not accepted, cause it used extra space, which is not allowed.

 ```python
 class Solution: